Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Constant Switching Cost

-We remark that randomized algorithms do not necessarily entail random decisions of a single customer.
+In real-world, randomized algorithms do not necessarily entail random decisions of a single customer.
 When we consider an ensemble of a large number of customers using an automatic energy plan recommendation system, each customer can be given a deterministic decision rule drawn from a probabilistic ensemble of decision rules.
 In the end, the expected cost of a customer can be computed by the expected cost of a randomized algorithm.

+\textbf{Note:} People familiar with the former randomized online algorithm rCHASE in \cite{rchase} may question why $\text{gCHASE}_s^r$ guarantees a smaller competitive ratio.
+First, rCHASE also satisfies equation (\ref{equ-lem}).
+An explicit analysis is in Appendix \ref{pro:chase}.
+Hence it is sufficient to consider the expected state cost.
+We demonstrate a worst-case example in Fig. \ref{fig:rCHASE_worst}.
+Such a situation might exist since $\Delta(t)$ is only dependent on input.
+In the example, the cost of OFA$_s$ is at least $(\beta-\epsilon)$ due to the non-negative $g_t(\cdot)$.
+Then the cost of $\text{gCHASE}_s^r$ is $2(\beta-\epsilon)$ and the cost of rCHASE is $3(\beta-\epsilon)$.
+The critical feature of changing the expected value of $s_t$ simultaneously with $\Delta(t)$ lets $\text{gCHASE}_s^r$ having a lower cost.

-\begin{thm} The expected competitive ratio of $\text{gCHASE}_s^r$ (Algorithm \ref{alg-gchasesr}) for problem \textbf{SP} is 2. \end{thm}
+\begin{thm} The {expected} competitive ratio of $\text{gCHASE}_s^r$ (Algorithm 3) for problem \textbf{SP} is 2. \end{thm}

-\begin{proof} (Sketch) By relaxing the discrete states to a continuous setting, we show that the expected cost of $\text{gCHASE}_s^r$ is equal to a continuous version of $\text{gCHASE}_s^r$.
-Then we show that the continuous version of $\text{gCHASE}_s^r$ has a competitive ratio of 2 in the continuous setting.
+\begin{IEEEproof} (Sketch) By relaxing the discrete states to the continuous states setting, we show that the expected cost of $\text{gCHASE}_s^r$ is equal to a continuous version $\text{cCHASE}_s^r$.
+Then we show that $\text{cCHASE}_s^r$ has a competitive ratio of 2 in the continuous setting, where the optimal offline algorithm is $\text{cOPT}_{s}$.
 Lastly, it can be verified that the optimal cost in the discrete setting is an upper bound to the continuous one.
+The logical is to show